Spring Break in New Mexico: Activities in Farmington

 Planning your New Mexico spring break

-There’s fantastic destinations around New Mexico for a spring getaway — we’ll be focusing on the Four Corners region around Farmington, which is a hub for this area.
+There are fantastic destinations around New Mexico for a spring getaway — we’ll be focusing on the Four Corners region around Farmington, which is a hub for this area.

-In Farmington, you have central access to trails, rivers, nearby historic sites like Aztec Ruins National Monument, and unique landscapes like the Bisti Badlands all available in every direction.
+In Farmington, you have central access to trails, rivers, nearby historic sites like Aztec Ruins National Monument, and unique landscapes like the Bisti Badlands, all available in every direction.

 • Recreational outdoor adventure